MarvinJan/Cubify/README.md

 ### width

-The width (and, since it'sm you know - a cube - height and depth) of the cube.
-Default - largest dimension (meaning height of width) of all passed DIVs;
+The width (and, since it's, you know - a cube - height and depth) of the cube.
+Default - largest dimension (meaning height or width) of all passed DIVs;